kamilaworonicz-ba/digital-editorial-workflow/docs/02_requirements.md

   Then an Open annotation is created for that text element And the annotation contains the proposed replacement text And the production source file remains unchanged

+Scenario: Submitting text that does not fit
+  Given the Managing Editor has trial-edited a text element And the revised text does not fit the allotted space When the Managing Editor submits the proposed text change Then an Open annotation is created for that text element And the annotation is flagged as requiring a layout adjustment And the annotation contains the proposed replacement text
 ```

 **Related requirements:** BR-01, BR-02, FR-01, FR-03